Olivia Smith (soccer)

-Olivia Smith (born August 5, 2004) is a Canadian professional soccer player who plays as a forward for Women's Super League club Arsenal and the Canada national team.
-She was the first £1 million women's football signing, from Liverpool.
+Olivia Smith (born August 5, 2004) is a Canadian professional soccer player who plays as a forward for Women's Super League (WSL) club Arsenal and the Canada national team.

+After successful stints with the American NCAA's Penn State Nittany Lions and the Portuguese club Sporting CP, Smith joined Liverpool in the WSL, where she became the first non-Englishwoman to win the Professional Footballers' Association's Women's Young Player of the Year honour.
+Following this, her transfer to Arsenal made her the first £1 million women's soccer signing, and she was voted Women's Young Player of the Year for a second time.

 Early life

 Smith was born in North York, Ontario, but grew up in Whitby.
+She has described herself as being strongly focused on football from an early age, saying she was watching soccer "as soon as [she] came out of the womb".
+She began playing soccer at the age of three, and her father was the coach of the first team she played for.

+She has credited her father with shaping her focus, recalling that he would spend hours with her watching sports highlights and football books, later filming her matches, keeping a handwritten record of her goals, assists and touches, and taking her to early-morning training sessions in Brampton even in winter conditions.
 She first played house league with the Whitby Soccer Club, before playing at the competitive level with Oshawa Kicks SC, Ajax SC, Markham FC and then North Toronto SC.
-Afterwards, she joined the Ontario Regional Excel (REX) program (later renamed to the NDC Ontario), before returning to North Toronto SC to train in advance of her move to college, where she committed to join the Florida State Seminoles.
+Afterwards, she joined the Ontario Regional Excel (REX) program (later renamed NDC Ontario), before returning to North Toronto SC to train in advance of her move to college, where she committed to join the Florida State Seminoles.

+Smith has also spoken about a multi-sport upbringing, stating that her parents enrolled her in gymnastics and taekwondo alongside soccer to build flexibility, discipline and a strong mentality in one-on-one situations.
+She has described enjoying taekwondo sparring with an attacking mindset and later carrying that mentality into football by seeking to "dominate every time" she plays and treating individual duels with defenders as comparable to facing a single opponent in a fight, something her father has said he deliberately encouraged when she was young.

 College career

-Initially committed to attend Florida State University, Smith instead decided to attend Penn State University, where she played for the women's soccer team.
+Smith initially committed to attend Florida State University, where she spent one semester, but she instead decided to attend Penn State University, where she played for the women's soccer team.
 She made her debut on September 18, 2022, coming on as a second-half substitute against the Indiana Hoosiers.
 She scored her first collegiate goal on September 25 against the Illinois Fighting Illini.
 After one season, she elected to forgo her remaining eligibility to sign a professional contract.